Forensic GenealogyGenealogical research, analysis, and reporting in cases with legal implications.

 Our credentialed, experienced genealogists provide research you can rely on.
 We deliver reports and affidavits at a reasonable hourly cost.

 All our researchers are members of the Association of Professional Genealogists (APG) and have signed its Code of Ethics.
-Catherine Desmarais, Ruy Cardoso, Sharon Hoyt, and Michael Leclerc are associates of the Board for Certification of Genealogists (BCG) and have subscribed to its Code of Ethics as well.
-Catherine and Ami are members of the Council for the Advancement of Forensic Genealogy and adhere to its Standards of Practice and Conduct.
+Catherine Desmarais, Ruy Cardoso, Craig Scott, and Karen Stanbary are associates of the Board for Certification of Genealogists (BCG) and have subscribed to its Code of Ethics as well.
+Catherine is a member of the Council for the Advancement of Forensic Genealogy and adheres to its Standards of Practice and Conduct.

 Why choose us?
 Our experience, expertise, and ethics.

-- Found forty-nine nieces and nephews of a WWII soldier, for just one of about 80 completed military repatriation cases.
+- Found forty-nine nieces and nephews of a WWII soldier, for just one of hundreds of completed military repatriation cases

 - Reviewed research and identified missing information in a case that was completed by an heir search firm, in regard to a Massachusetts decedent with heirs in Germany